LETTER FROM

 AGRICULTURE

 The Philippines is one of the largest exporters of coconut in the world and yet our smallholder farmers are reaping very little gains.
 We at HOPE believe that our country’s food producers should enjoy just as much benefits as they give our nation.
-This is why we prioritize empowering smallholder farmers through initiatives like providing high-quality seedlings and inputs, farm planning, training, market access, logistics support, carbon sequestration for added revenue, and a pay-it-forward program.
-Through these, our hardworking farmers are able to increase income for their families while also sharing resources with their communities.
+This is why we prioritize empowering smallholder farmers through initiatives like providing high-quality seedlings and inputs, farm planning, training, market access, logistics support, and a pay-it-forward program.
+Through these, our hardworking farmers are able to increase income for their families while also becoming resources with their communities.

 SEEDLING DISTRIBUTION